Extreme cold temperatures in domiciliary care: the study

 Background to the research

-Although exposure to extreme cold can kill directly through hypothermia, the leading causes of cold-related illness and death are respiratory and circulatory (lung and heart) conditions, dementia and Alzheimer’s.
-People with dementia and Alzheimer’s often do not recognise that they are feeling cold (1).
+Although exposure to extreme cold can kill directly through hypothermia, the leading causes of cold-associated illness and death are respiratory and circulatory (lung and heart) conditions, dementia and Alzheimer’s.
+People with dementia and Alzheimer’s often do not recognise that they are feeling cold (2).
+We also know that cold-associated mortality represents a significant health inequality, with those experiencing greater deprivation more likely to be affected (2).

 Registered providers of domiciliary care (personal care at home) travel between clients’ homes in all weathers, and work with clients in a wide range of risk profiles from cold weather.
-These may relate to the home environment, or underlying health issues.
-Domiciliary care workers are also exposed to weather and travel-related risks as they move between multiple settings during periods of cold weather alert, when the population is advised against non-essential travel.
+Domiciliary care workers are also exposed to weather and travel-related risks as they move between multiple settings during periods when a Cold Weather Alert has been issued by UKHSA and the population is advised against undertaking non-essential travel.

-The aim of this study was to explore client and care worker risks and preparedness for cold weather, with a view to identifying mitigations and incorporating these into advice and cold weather planning.
+The aim of this study was to explore client and care worker risks and preparedness for cold weather, with a view to identifying mitigations and incorporating this into cold weather planning advice and planning.

 Research team